 French Squatters and Some Development on Put-in-Bay

 When Pierpont Edwards sent an agent, Seth Done, to Put-in-Bay to canvass the island, he couldn’t believe what he discovered: There were a few French families living on South Bass!
 How they arrived…when they arrived…and how long they had stayed there…no one knows.
 But, Done brought laborers to the island in 1811 and cleared over 100 acres of land, effectively forcing the families out and becoming Put-in-Bay Settlers.

 That same year, he brought 400 sheep and 150 hogs to Put-in-Bay, where they fed on the bounty of acorns and hickory nuts.
 This attempt to truly settle the island failed, however, when the War of 1812 began the following year, and the British arrived and began destroying wheat and other resources.

 Experience a Taste of History on South Bass Island

-Put-in-Bay boasts a remarkable history.
+Put-in-Bay lodging boasts a remarkable history.
 We’re proud to promote its legacy of progress and hope.
-So, come stay with us at the Put-in-Bay hotels, Put-in-Bay cabins, Put-in-Bay Condos, and the Island Club and experience a taste of history on South Bass Island.
+So, come stay with us at the Put-in-Bay hotels, Put-in-Bay cabins, Put-in-Bay Condos, and the Island Club and experience a taste of history on your Put-in-Bay Island getaway!